danMoksh/danMoksh/README.md

 # नमस्ते (greetings) !
 i am moksh dandotiya
-i am learning, exploring, and coding
+i am learning, and exploring the coding world
  * i am learning data structures and algorithms
- *  learning web dev
+ * exploring web dev
+ * i have always been into aosp and linux